 I will be hosting a variety of events in the coming months to help me raise the €1000, but you can donate at any time by clicking the button above.
 All of the money will be going to the hospital, and it will make the world of a difference to the lives of the kids.
 Please give anything you can to this page, and keep a watch out for updates.

-Posted: almost 6 years ago
+Posted: over 6 years ago

 Molding my original idea slightly, I have decided to run a Rubber Duck Race down the Liffey.
 I wanted to keep with idea of using rubber ducks, as the margins on them are great which will allow for nearly all the money to go to Temple Street.
 I also wanted to stick with using them as it is a children's hospital and I felt that an event that appealed to everyone's inner child would be fun.
 I have broken my project down into three parts: fundraising, events and media.

 There have been rubber duck races before with huge success in Dublin and worldwide, so if all goes to plan it will be a great fundraiser.
 I plan to run the event at the start of February, with the race starting at Capel Street Bridge followed by an event in the evening.
 I will be selling the ducks over the next two months for 3 euros each, this gives me time to sell as many as I can and to fundraise with different events using the same theme.
 DUBES has been great and offered to host the event with me, which helps run everything smoother and increase the amount of people we reach.
 The winners of the race will receive some amazing prizes that have been kindly donated to us.